Japanese destroyer Nowaki (1940): Battle of Leyte Gulf

-On 20 October, Nowaki arrived at Brunei to meet up with the rest of the Japanese fleet intended to take part in Operation Sho-Go.
+On 20 October 1944, Nowaki arrived at Brunei to meet up with the rest of the Japanese fleet intended to take part in Operation Sho-Go.
 Due to the destruction of Japan's carrier fleet, their plan was to use their mostly intact surface fleet to engage and sink American troop convoys sailing through the Leyte Gulf and any escorts protecteing them, using the remnants of Japan's carrier task force armed with Kamikaze suicide bombers to distract the large naval fleets led by Admiral Halsey.
 Nowaki departed on the 22nd with Admiral Kurita's center force, consisting of Japan's "super battleships", Yamato and Musashi - the largest and most powerful battleships ever built - alongside the older but capable battleships Nagato, Kongō, and Haruna, escorted by 10 heavy cruisers, 2 light cruisers, and 15 destroyers including Nowaki.
 Nowaki joined other destroyers of squadron 10 - Urakaze, Isokaze, Hamakaze, Yukikaze, and Kiyoshimo - led by the light cruiser Yahagi in escorting the southern ring, protecting Musashi, Kongō, and Haruna.

-On the 23rd, the plan would immediately begin to fall apart as the opening stages of the battle of Leyte Gulf began.
+On the 23rd, the plan immediately began to fall apart as the opening stages of the battle of Leyte Gulf began.
 Torpedo attacks from the submarines USS Darter and USS Dace sank the heavy cruisers Atago and Maya and damaged the heavy cruiser Takao beyond repair, forcing her out of the battle alongside the destroyers Naganami and Asashimo to escort her.
 On the 24th, the center force came under the much feared US carrier attacks in what would become known as the battle of the Sibuyan Sea.
 Yamato and three cruisers were damaged - with the heavy cruiser Myōkō torpedoed and forced out of the battle - but Nowaki and the majority of the center force was undamaged.
 This was because the vast majority of the air attacks were focused on Musashi which sank over 9 hours to at least 17 bombs and 19-20 torpedoes.
 Hamakaze and Kiyoshimo took on survivors before leaving the battle.
 Kurita ordered a false retreat as a result of Musashi's sinking, but two hours later ordered the fleet to turn back towards the Leyte Landings.
 Admiral Kurita ordered a retreat from the battle.
 However, two hours later, he revealed the retreat to be false and ordered the center force to steam back to the battle.
 The false retreat successfully fooled the American forces into believing the center force was well out of the battle, and following the annihilation of Admiral Nishimura's Southern Force at the battle of the Surigao Strait, when US forces discovered the decoy carrier force, Admiral Halsey took his ships to engaged it, leaving the troop convoys vulnerable.
 Among the victims of the battle of the Surigao Strait were Michishio, Asagumo, and Yamagumo, leaving Nowaki as the only survivor of destroyer division 4.